Gokula Jat: Early life

-Background and rebellion
+Background

 In the mid-17th century, the Mughal Empire under Aurangzeb faced growing discontent among its subjects, particularly in rural areas.
 The Jats, a predominantly agrarian community in the Mathura region (present-day Uttar Pradesh and Haryana), bore the brunt of heavy land revenue demands, often exceeding 50% of their produce.
 Aurangzeb’s reimposition of the jizya (a tax on non-Muslims) in 1669, coupled with forced Islamic conversions, destruction of Hindu temples and prohibition on Hindu festivals, deepened the sentiments among Hindu communities, mostly the Jats, who revered Mathura as a sacred center of lord Krishna worship.
 The spark for rebellion came in 1669 when mughal Abdul Nabi’s oppressive measures, including excessive tax collection and interference in local religious practices, pushed the Jats to the breaking point.

+Rebellion

 In early 1669, Gokula, as the chieftain of Tilpat, emerged as the leader of a peasant uprising against Mughal oppression.
 The rebellion was sparked by Abdul Nabi’s excesses and the burdensome tax regime.
 Gokula mobilised approximately 20,000 Jat farmers, along with Gujjars and Ahirs.
 In May 1669, the rebels attacked Mughal outposts.
 An early victory came at the Battle of Sahora, where Gokula’s forces killed Abdul Nabi, while he attempted to capture the village.
 The rebels destroyed the Mughal cantonment at Sadabad, sacking regions around Mathura and disrupting Mughal control.This inspired the Hindus to fight against the Mughal rulers, who were there to destroy all Hindu rebels and this fight continued for five months.

-Battle of Tilpat (1669)
+1st Battle of Tilpat (1669)

 The Battle of Tilpat was fought between Hindu Jats and the Mughal Empire in 1669.
-Mughal Subahdars (governors) imposed heavy taxes (jizya) on the farmers of this region due to bad financial conditions of the empire resulting from the continuous military expansion in the southern regions of the subcontinent.
-Due to the imposition of heavy taxation and restriction on Hindu religious practices, dissatisfaction and anger arose among the Jats and it took the form of rebellion against Mughal Empire during Aurangzeb reign.
-To suppress the rebellion Aurangzeb sent his commanders Hasan Ali Khan with a big army contingent of Mughal soldiers as a reinforcement to Sadabad cantonment commanded by Abdul Nabi.
-The Gokula Jat, son of Tilpat Zamindar Madu Singh, led the rebellion of farmers along with his uncle Uday Singh Jat.
-First confrontations of the rebellion continued for 4 days with the seizing of Tilpat and the farmers' counterattacks.
-Gokula leadership in the Jat uprising of 1669 marked one of the earliest organised revolts against Mughal rule in India by Hindus.
+Under Aurangzeb's rule, Mughal Subahdars (governors) imposed heavy taxes (jizya) on the non-Muslim farmers of this region due to unhealthy financial conditions of the empire resulting from the continuous military expansion in the southern regions of the subcontinent.
+Due to the imposition of heavy taxation and restriction on Hindu religious practices, dissatisfaction and anger arose among the Jats and it took the form of rebellion against the Mughal Empire during Aurangzeb's reign.
+In an effort to suppress the rebellion, Aurangzeb sent his commander Hasan Ali Khan with a large army contingent of Mughal soldiers as a reinforcement to the Sadabad cantonment commanded by Abdul Nabi Khan, who would later be killed by the Jats.
+Gokula Jat, son of Tilpat Zamindar Madu Singh, led the rebellion of farmers along with his uncle Uday Singh Jat.
+The first confrontations of the rebellion continued for 4 days with the seizing of Tilpat and the farmers' counterattacks.
+Gokula's leadership in the Jat uprising of 1669 marked one of the earliest organised revolts against Mughal rule in India by Hindus.